peter-seweiha/peter-seweiha.github.io/README.md

 ### Projects
 1. **My approach to Kaggle's Titanic dataset (I made it to top 8% on Leaderboard!)** [NoteBook](https://github.com/peter-seweiha/peter-seweiha.github.io/blob/master/projects/3_The%20Titanic%20Dataset/My_solution.ipynb) - *I focused heavily on Feature Engineering making sure I can extract as much information from the given dataset in addition to what I can assume based on my knowledge of this tragedy*

-2. **Time Series Forecasting - Predict no of a restaurant chain's daily customers 4 weeks in the future** [NoteBook](https://github.com/peter-seweiha/peter-seweiha.github.io/blob/master/projects/8_TimeSeries/TimeSeries%20Project.ipynb) -
+2. **Predict no of a restaurant chain's daily customers 4 weeks in the future(Time Series Analysis)** [NoteBook](https://github.com/peter-seweiha/peter-seweiha.github.io/blob/master/projects/8_TimeSeries/TimeSeries%20Project.ipynb) -
 *Here I compared the performance of an ARIMA based model, FaceBook prophet, and a traditional XGB regression.
 Imagine who won!*